Maintain Battalion fields new modular diagnostic test system

-Spc.
-Michael Corpus, left, and Pvt.
-Kevin Myles, right, assigned to the "Maintain Battalion," 703rd Brigade Support Battalion, 2nd Armored Brigade Combat Team, 3rd Infantry Division, make system adjustments during the instrument self-testing procedures on the new Next Generation Automatic Test Set at Fort Stewart, Georgia, Jan.
-13, 2022.
-The NGATS replaces the legacy Direct Support Electrical Systems Test Sets platform and provides Integrated Test Equipment Operator and Maintainers, military occupational specialty 94Y, Soldiers quality maintenance and repair capability to support Soldiers in combat and field operations.
-(Courtesy Photo)
+Soldiers assigned to the “Maintain Battalion,” 703rd Brigade Support Battalion, 2nd Armored Brigade Combat Team, 3rd Infantry Division, began fielding the new state-of-the-art shelters known as the Next Generation Automatic Test Set in August 2021 and completed fielding in September 2021 at Fort Stewart.
+The NGATS replaces the legacy Direct Support Electrical Systems Test Sets platform and provides Integrated Test Equipment Operator and Maintainers, military occupational specialty 94Y, Soldiers quality maintenance and repair capability to support of Soldiers in combat and field operations.

+According to U.S. Army Operational Test Command test officers, “NGATS is designed to provide a general-purpose mobile and modular diagnostic test system to support testing digital and analog electronic hardware and software for a variety of Army weapon systems.”

+The fielding is in support of the 2nd ABCT’s modernization effort as the 2nd ABCT, 3rd ID, begins to receive modernized vehicle platforms, such as the 109A7 Paladin howitzer, M2 Bradley Fighting Vehicle and M1A2 Abrams tank, that will make 3rd ID the most modernized division in the U.S. Army by summer 2023.

 |Date Taken:

-Note: Editor’s note: article by 1st Lt.
-Zachary Peters, assigned to Bravo Company, 703rd BSB, 2nd ABCT.